dealscratcher-dev/hello/Pitch/investor-faq.md

 |              | **Rigid pricing models = lost loyalty**                                       | Adaptive pricing → Stronger margins and better ROAS (Return on Ad Spend).                |

-## How is this different from Flipp or Honey?
+## How is this different?
-We don't just digitize deals — we personalize pricing through engagement, loyalty signals, and shopper-brand fit.
-Unlike cashback or coupon layers, we help buyers and retailers meet in the middle.
+Most solutions and coupon aggregators push deals to users — we pull the buyer into the deal creation, then help the retailer meet them halfway.

 ## What’s the revenue model?
-Retailer-side pricing intelligence + customer-side conversion support.
-Options include pay-per-approved-deal, tiered access.
+Our monetization is focused on **retailer-side pricing intelligence** and **customer-side conversion support** — helping brands win loyal buyers at optimized margins.

+We offer:
+- **Pay-per-approved-deal**: Retailers pay only when a user-submitted deal is approved, the discount token is issued, and redemption is confirmed through our system.
+- **Tiered access & white-label controls**: Retailers can customize their UI, feature set, and automation rules through embedded components for bids and plugin-out logic.

 ## What’s the go-to-market plan?

-We’re starting with deal-savvy communities (RedFlagDeals, price forums, loyalty forums), onboarding retailers manually to prove value on both sides.
-Our extension would feed the product bids from shoppers and feature the count of website, allowing retailers to plug-in their api to start accessing the deals.
+We’re starting with deal-savvy communities — like RedFlagDeals, price forums, and loyalty subreddits — to engage high-intent shoppers who are already active in seeking better prices.

+On the supply side, we’ll onboard our first 2 retailers manually to validate value on both sides of the transaction.

+Shoppers will use our extension to submit bids on products they care about.
+Retailers can view these bids, approve the ones that align with their strategy, and optionally plug in their API to automate deal intake and response.

+As retailer participation grows, we’ll feature the number of active retailers on our site to build social proof and increase adoption.

 ## Is this idea defensible?
-Our defensibility comes from buyer curation, retailer control, and a growing understanding of pre-purchase behavior.
+Our defensibility comes from three core layers:

-The “matchmaking” layer is hard to replicate without cultural and behavioral data.
+1. **Buyer curation**: We attract motivated, high-intent shoppers from niche communities that most platforms overlook or can’t personalize for.

+2. **Retailer control**: Unlike marketplaces that commoditize sellers, we give retailers full pricing logic and deal-approval control, which builds long-term adoption and trust.

+> We operate at the mercy of our network — both retailers and shoppers — and we embrace that.
+> Every bid carries value, and our system ensures it reaches the right retailer.
+> This isn’t just demand capture — it’s demand activation.
+And when both sides show up, the market responds.

 ## What’s your ask right now?

-- Validation and intros to aligned investors or incubators
+- Validation and introductions to aligned investors or incubators
-- Advice on pricing partnerships
+- A friendly conversation to explore the idea in depth
-- Feedback on building smart retailer dashboards
+- Feedback on building a smart, retailer-first dashboard experience